A resistance test shows whether HIV is resistant to your current meds. The test doesn’t always tell you about previous drugs.

 Figure 8: Types of resistance tests

-Resistance tests can only detect resistance to drugs that you are currently taking or have recently been taking.
-A ‘virtual phenotype’ test compares results from your genotype test to a large database of phenotype results to predict your phenotype.
+Resistance tests can only detect resistance to drugs that you are currently taking.
+They might also work for recent drugs.
+A ‘virtual phenotype’ test compares results from your genotype test to a large database of phenotype results.
+This then predicts your phenotype.